 The intent of our computing curriculum at Scotts Primary School is to provide pupils with the knowledge, skills and understanding required to become confident, competent, creative and responsible users of technology.
 The National Curriculum for Computing (DfE, 2013) recognises that ‘a high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.’
 At Scotts Primary School, we want to ensure that our pupils receive the best start to realising the positive potential of technology in our everyday lives.

 Through computational thinking, our pupils will develop increasingly efficient approaches to problem solving which will provide a strong foundation for learning about digital systems and programming.
 Pupils will also learn how to use a range of information technology tools to create content which has purpose and makes links to learning in other subjects.
 The communication and collaborative potential of technology will be encouraged with pupils to ensure confident and effective use of systems.
 We want our pupils to become digitally literate, critical and responsible citizens to enable effective and enjoyable experiences in a digital world.

 Computing Long term plan 2021-22

 Computing - Learning Journey Flight Path

 Remember to use Swiggle for your online searches and research.
 Always question the accuracy of online information as some websites may not be accurate.

-In Year 3, children have been creating animations in Purple Mash by using storyboard images, and also in Scratch using code blocks.
+In Year 3, children have been creating animations in Purple Mash by using storyboard images, and developing their debugging skills in Scratch.